carloslfu/Distributed-Identity-Protocol/README.md

 # Distributed Identity Protocol (Work in Progress)

-| Authenticate and validate information even without direct connection to an authentication node
+| Authenticate and validate information even without direct connection to an authentication node.
+AKA Descentralized authentication

 Think of it as a secure and flexible authentication mechanism with cache for offline use.